alanjyu/fragment_recipe/README.md

-# Supplementary material for "A recipe for continental fragment formation: big data analysis of rift models"
+# Supplementary material for "A recipe for exotic continental fragment formation: automated data analysis of rift models"

 This is repository of the ASPECT parameters and Python scripts used for the initial model setup.